About Us

 1999

-Since 1999, the General Atomics Sciences Education Foundation expanded its role to provide support for K-12 science education projects and has given over $1,131,000 to STEM education non-profit agencies to improve elementary, middle, and high school science, mostly in the San Diego area.
+Since 1999, the General Atomics Sciences Education Foundation expanded its role to provide support for K-12 STEM education projects and programs and has given over $1,405,000 to over 90 STEM education non-profits, mostly in the San Diego area.
+Details here

 2010

-In 2010, the Foundation launched the GASSSS (GA Scientists/Engineers Supporting Science/Engineering for Students) Program to provide funding for the purchase of Science, Technology, Engineering, and Mathematics materials for K-12 classrooms, contingent on a GA employee supporting the implementation of these materials.
-As of December 2023, 1063 employees have participated in the program and over $242,000 in funding has been provided.
+In 2010, the Foundation launched the GASSSS (GA Scientists/Engineers Supporting Science/Engineering for Students) Program to provide funding for the purchase of Science, Technology, Engineering, and Mathematics (STEM) materials for use with K-12 students and to support the active involvement of GA employees in a K-12 STEM outreach activity.
+As of December 2025, 1,470 employees have participated in the program and over $300,000 in funding has been provided.

 2017

-In 2017, the Foundation initiated a partnership with Chapter One (Formerly TutorMate), to promote literacy and to help at-risk students learn to read on target by the end of first grade.
-GA employees are currently partnering with the New Haven School District in the San Francisco Bay area.
+In 2017, the Foundation initiated a partnership with Chapter One (formerly TutorMate) to promote literacy and help at-risk students learn to read on target by the end of first grade.
 The program includes science stories that promote both STEM and fundamental reading skills.
+Over 170 employees have participated in this program.

 Links to all the different Foundation resources including education modules, presentations, and publications can be obtained via the Foundation home page: www.sci-ed-ga.org.